svgeesus/EuroMPE/voltage-ref-LM399.md

 LTC2057 is up to 36V.
 LTC2057HS8#PBF
 Compare carefully.

+Watch out for [50kHz oscillation](https://www.eevblog.com/forum/projects/project-kx-diy-calibrator-reference-sourcemeter/msg580093/#msg580093) on LTC2057 (chopper frequency).

-"Placing a capacitor across the feedback resistor reduces either form of clock feedthrough by limiting the bandwidth of the closed loop gain. "
+"Placing a capacitor across the feedback resistor reduces either form of clock feedthrough by limiting the bandwidth of the closed loop gain. " 10nF film or NP0/CoG.

 100nF film cap for noise filtering.